lazikoly/lazikoly/README.md

 HII HELLOO!! uu can call me lazy or to make ur life easier, laz is perfectly fine aswell! 😼😼

-this is mainly for ponytown so if ur snoopin for more about me in general,, check out my strawpage!
+this is mainly for ponytown so if ur snoopin for more about me in general,, check out my carrd (II FIANLYLY FINISHED IT)!

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ * ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦